How Long Do Apples Remain Fresh?

 Apples usually last for about a week when left out on the counter.
 In the pantry, they typically remain safe to eat for around three weeks.
 However, if you really want to ensure your apples remain fresh for an extended period, storing them in the refrigerator is your best bet.
 In the fridge, they will last 10-12 months without going bad.

-Apples will keep for 3 to 4 weeks in a cooler, darker pantry.
-Fresh organic apples will keep for several weeks at room temperature and longer in the refrigerator.
 Store-bought apples keep at room temperature for at least a week, but we recommend storing them in the refrigerator to extend their shelf life.
 Frozen apples can keep quality for ten months to a year in the refrigerator.

 To thaw, place frozen apples in the refrigerator overnight and use as usual.
 Depending on the apple variety, you can store this fruit for weeks or months.
 You can also freeze apples if you want to keep them for a few months.
 You can store apples in the pantry or refrigerator drawer to help them stay fresh longer.

 If you plan on storing apples for more than a month, the refrigerator is a great place to store them.
 Apples usually last about a week on the counter and 4 to 6 weeks in the refrigerator.
 You can expect your apples to stay fresh for weeks if stored in the pantry, or up to two months in the refrigerator.
-Sliced apples will keep for three to five days in an airtight container in the refrigerator.
+Sliced apples will be kept for three to five days in an airtight container in the refrigerator.

 Whole apples can be kept in the refrigerator for one to two months before they start to spoil.
 You can store whole apples on a clean, dry countertop for about 2-3 days.
 Apple pie lasts one to two days in the pantry and four to five days in the refrigerator.
-Apples stored in the pantry will keep for two to four weeks.
+Apples stored in the pantry will be kept for two to four weeks.

 If you plan on eating apples for a few days, the fruit basket on the counter is fine.
 If you plan on eating apples within a month, you can simply put the apples in a resealable bag or airtight container and store them in the refrigerator.
 If you have a few bruised apples, crush them and store them in the refrigerator or freezer.